 Shrimp in a small container will quickly deplete the oxygen in their water and die shortly after.
 A good solution to this is either a bubbler or a water circulation pump.
 Both of these disturb that water surface quite a bit and cause the water to absorb more oxygen.
 The more shrimp that are in a container the more water movement and oxygen that is needed.

 Another simple solution for this is to use flow through bait buckets.
 These are the buckets that have holes in them and all the angler to lower them into the water so the bait always has a source for clean and aerated water.

 Heat is a killer of all bait, and in Florida this is always a concern.
 When trying to keep bait alive for long periods of time it is best to keep the container in the shade.
-One of the best bait containers is a modified color.
+One of the best bait containers is a modified cooler.
 One that has just a small hole drilled in it for an airline to fit through.
-These types of bait containers help keep the water a stable and cool temperature.
+These types of bait containers help keep the water at a stable and cool temperature.